 Extra Collection & Bulky Goods

-Recycling and yard trimmings carts are available in 64-gallon and 96-gallon sizes at no charge.
+Recycling carts are available in 64- and 96-gallon sizes.

 Contact the City's Utility Billing Service at (650) 903-6317 to order or change residential service.

-On collection day, follow these instructions for setting out garbage, recycling and yard trimmings carts:
+On collection day, follow these instructions for setting out trash, recycling and compost carts:

 Homes use a 64- or 96-gallon recycling cart which is "split" into two sections: one side for newspaper and mixed paper (grey lid), and the other side for bottles and cans (blue lid).
 The split-cart is collected with a fully-automated truck using a mechanical arm to empty carts.
 The truck is also split inside to keep paper and containers separated until unloaded at the SMaRT Station.

-Mountain View accepts the items listed below in the curbside recycling program.
+See What Goes Where for items accepted in the curbside recycling program.
 These items have enough market value to justify the costs of collection and processing as determined by our recycling processor, the SMaRT Station.
-However, other recyclables such as scrap metal or 5-gallon plastic buckets, may still be accepted but only through drop-off at the SMaRT Station Drop-Off Center.
-Items will be added to the list as markets develop and become sustainable.
-As of 2011, Smart Station no longer accepts plastic bags for recycling.
+Other recyclables may still be accepted at the SMaRT Station Drop-Off Center.
+Items will are added to the list as markets develop and become sustainable, check What Goes Where list for the most current list of accepted items.
+Note that SMaRT no longer accepts plastic bags for recycling.
 Please return your plastic bags directly to the grocery store and be sure to pick up an inexpensive reusable bag from the store for future shopping trips.
-See also detailed lists and charts about What's Recyclable.

-Information on what's accepted or not in the yard trimmings cart can be found at Yard Trimmings.
+Information on what's accepted or not in the compost cart can be found at Yard Trimmings.

 Can I rinse out my carts during a water shortage?

 For bulky goods like furniture, appliances or large amounts of yard waste, contact Recology Mountain View for curbside service or you may take these unusable items to the SMaRT Station for a fee.
 For more information, click on Clean Up Programs or SMaRT Station.
 For bulky goods that may contain hazardous wastes, such as refrigerators, computers and televisions, see E-Waste.
-For bulky goods which are still in good condition and can be used by others, see Environmental Days below or take items to a local thrift store.
+For bulky goods which are still in good condition and can be used by others, see Environmental Events.